 RELG300: Introduction to Islam

-This webpage outlines useful resources for the inquiry paper and the video in RELG300.
+This webpage outlines useful resources for the inquiry paper in RELG300.

 - Let the research guide you as you hone and focus your question.
 In other words, you won't formulate the perfect question before you begin to research; instead, you may arrive at a focused question through the process of research.

 - Concentrate on identifying high-quality sources that are relevant to your research needs.
 Evaluate the author, audience, and purpose of each source before you incorporate it into your paper.

 Scholarly books are important to the study of religion, so be sure to consult ALiCat and I-Share (you may even want to begin there).
 Augustana's book collection is constantly growing in the areas of Islamic studies that Augie students most frequently research; I-Share can get you whatever books you need that we don't have here.

 Find the library's article databases in religion via this path:

 - Library website --> Databases --> History, Religion & Philosophy --> Religion

 At the top of the list of religion databases you will see a link to Ebsco Databases in Religion.
 This allows you to select among several of the library's religion resources, or search two or more at once.
 The relevant databases for this class are: